STA 2000 笔记

 Chebyshev's rule: applies to any data set, regardless of the shape of the distribution.

-- at least of the data values lie within standard deviations of the mean, where is any value greater than 1
+of the data values lie within standard deviations of the mean, where is any value greater than 1

 3.9 Covariance